Full and short adjectives. Complete lessons - Knowledge Hypermarket. Short form of adjective, spelling examples

 The highlighted adjectives are in the prose text and are in the full form, instrumental case.

-.Neither his whirlwind, nor thunder will break the fleeting,
+.Neither a whirlwind nor a fleeting thunder will break it,

-And time will not crush him.
+And time's flight will not crush it.

 G. R. Derzhavin.
 Monument.
 1795.